mckenzielee/Qi-Docs/docs/Account_Namespace.rst

 **Parameters**

 ``String tenantId``
-	The identifier of namespace's account
+	The identifier of namespace's account.
 ``String namespaceId``
-	The identifier for the namespace to update ``Namespace namespaceObj``
+	The identifier for the namespace to update.
+``Namespace newProperties``
-	The namespace to be updated
+	The new details to store for the namespace.

 **Security**
-	Allowed by Account Administrator :ref:`Role <RoleObj>`
+	Allowed by Account Member :ref:`Role <RoleObj>`

 **Returns**
-	The updated :ref:`Namespace <NamespaceObj>`
+	The updated :ref:`Namespace <NamespaceObj>`.